 Thursday Club Ride

-From May until September, rides meet at Kendal Leisure Centre at the back of the car park and aim to leave promptly at 7.00 pm.
+From the first week in April until the last week in October, rides meet at Kendal Leisure Centre at the back of the car park.

 There are various groups to cater for different distances and average speeds:

 - Green: 20 miles 8-10 mph (32 km, 13-16 kmph)

 - Blue B: 25 miles 10-13 mph + Ladies only group (40 km, 16-21 kmph)